intel/neural-compressor/docs/source/sq_medium_blog_new.md

 However, due to the model accuracy and computational consumption, per-tensor or per-channel are usually adopted.

-For more details, please refer to [INC docs](https://github.com/intel/neural-compressor/blob/master/docs/source/smooth_quant.md).
-In which
+For more details, please refer to [INC docs](https://github.com/intel/neural-compressor/blob/master/docs/source/smooth_quant.md). **We show that per-channel could bring lower quantization loss but with some limitations, that is why normally we use per-channel for weight quantization and per-tensor for activation/input quantization**

 ## SmoothQuant and our enhancement
 ### SmoothQuant
-In the previous subsection, we have explained why per-channel quantization could not be applied for activation, even though it could lead to lower quantization loss.
+In the [INC docs](https://github.com/intel/neural-compressor/blob/master/docs/source/smooth_quant.md), we have explained why per-channel quantization could not be applied for activation, even though it could lead to lower quantization loss.
 However, the quantization error loss of activation plays an important role in the accuracy loss of model quantization[^2][^3][^4].

 To reduce the quantization loss of activations, lots of methods have been proposed.
 In the following, we briefly introduce SPIQ[^2], Outlier Suppression[^3] and Smoothquant[^4].
 All these three methods share a similar idea to migrate the difficulty from activation quantization to weight quantization but differ in how much difficulty to be transferred.

 So **the first question is how to migrate the difficulty from activation to weights?** The solution is straightforward, that is to convert the network to an output equivalent network that is presented in the image below and apply quantization to this equivalent network.
-The intuition is that each channel of activation could be scaled to make it more quantization-friendly, similar to a fake per-channel activation quantization.
+The intuition is that each channel of activation could be scaled to make it more quantization-friendly, acting like a fake per-channel activation quantization.

 <div align="center">
     <img src="./imgs/sq_convert.png"/>